Chernivtsi: Soviet occupation and World War 2

 In 1940, the Red Army occupied the area; the area around the city became known as Chernivtsi Oblast, and was allotted to the Ukrainian SSR by the Soviet Union.
 The city's large Romanian intelligentsia found refuge in Romania and those that remained faced repression; while the Bukovina Germans were "repatriated" according to a Soviet-Nazi agreement.
 During a meeting of the Central Committee All-Union Communist Party held on 9 September 1940, Joseph Stalin stated: "I like the city, Chernivtsi.
 I've been there, I've seen it."
 Stalin most likely visited the city during the Austro-Hungarian rule.
+On 13 June 1941, 8,374 people (mostly Romanians) were deported from the Chernivtsi oblast of Ukraine and 3,767 from the Izmail oblast of Ukraine (southern Bessarabia).
+According to Nikolai Bougai's research in the Soviet archives, out of those deported from the Chernivtsi and Izmail oblasts, only 9,595 (79.03%) were still alive in September 1941.
+While he did not list any precise data for the city of Chernivtsi or Chernivtsi oblast, only 1,136 of those deported from the Izmail oblast (30.16%) of Soviet Ukraine were still alive in 1951.
+According to some sources, a majority of the deportees of 1941 died in the Soviet north and east.

 Under the regime of military dictator Ion Antonescu, Romania had switched from an ally of France and Britain to one of Nazi Germany; subsequently, in July 1941, the Romanian Army retook the city as part of the Axis attack on the Soviet Union during World War II.
 Chernivtsi would become the capital of the Romanian Bukovina Governorate.